Sit less, move more

 - If prolonged standing is unavoidable, an anti-fatigue mat and a small flat footrest to alternate putting feet up one at a time may provide postural relief*

-- Avoid any heavy or effortful manual handling activities
+- Avoid any heavy or forceful manual handling activities

-- *Some of these items are available for loan through the Health and Safety team - email@example.com
+*Some of these items are available for loan by emailing the University Services Health and Safety team.

 Need more assistance?
 What can you do?